Does the Deadlift Help Burn Belly Fat?

 Therefore, if you only have time for one exercise, start deadlifting.

 There are tons of great exercises out there.

-But some like skiing requires a mountain.
-And swimming laps needs a pool.
+But some like skiing require a mountain.
+And swimming laps need a pool.
 (Where can you find an indoor swimming pool in New York City?)

 But for deadlifts, you do not need much space.

 All you need is a mat or deadlift platform, a barbell, the right shoes, and bumper or iron plates.